 General rule: If you haven’t sold it or used it in a year, it might be a waste of money and space.

 Think about it, by carrying less inventory, you can free up valuable storage space and working capital.

 Valley Box offers shipping crate just-in-time services and vendor-maintained-inventory to help meet your lower inventory needs.
 Instead of the customer monitoring its sales and inventory for the purpose of triggering replenishment orders, the vendor assumes responsibility for these activities.

 #5 Stop building in-house

-While most manufactures opt for buying crates from a supplier, some still choose to build the wooden containers they need in-house.
+While most manufacturers opt for buying crates from a supplier, some still choose to build the shipping crates they need in-house.
 If your company is a member of this dwindling group, before you begin building, there are a few points to consider that might make you rethink your decision.

 Your core business should be your priority.
 When you decide to build shipping crates in-house, you are ultimately taking time away from your core business activity, which could slow production and profits!